Fokoue22/DOCKER-IMAGE/README.md

 ```
  cat Dockerfile
 ```
 #### When you run the "vim" command above first thing to do is to press the "i" for insert.
-After deleting and pasting the pub-key you press the botton "Esc" ":wq!"
+Then past your 'Dckerfile content" press the botton "Esc" ":wq!"
 ![Alt text](images/dockerfile-in-ec2instance.png)

 - We repite the step up for our index.html